MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/moving-platform-unity.md

         // Just this mechanism would be adequate if a one time check is acceptable.
         MovingPlatformMode initialMovingPlatformMode = m_movingPlatformManager.Mode;

-        // Find if it is possible to change the mode. bool isSettable = m_movingPlatformManager.IsSetModeSupported();
+        // Find if It's possible to change the mode. bool isSettable = m_movingPlatformManager.IsSetModeSupported();

         // Here you would add some use case specific logic using initialMovingPlatformMode and isSettable